 You’ll still be able to customize an article’s URL before publishing in WordPress, but now you’ve got a default URL structure that’s SEO-friendly.
 Check out my guide on how to make SEO-friendly permalinks for more.

-After your WordPress theme is installed, you’ll want to change the default URL of your website to include a “www” before your site URL.
+After your WordPress theme is installed, I recommend making sure the default URL of your website drops the “www” before your site URL.
+You may have noticed that Google stopped displaying the “www” in the site navigation bar in the Chrome web browser.

-That’ll bring you from a URL that looks like https://yourblogname.com over to a more visually appealing https://www.yourblogname.com.
+This will bring you from a URL that looks like https://www.yourblogname.com over to a more simple https://yourblogname.com.

-You can change this quickly by going to Settings > General and following this action:
+You can change this quickly by going to Settings > General and double checking that there’s no “www” in the “WordPress Address (URL)” and “Site Address (URL)” fields:

-All of the pages on your blog will now be redirected automatically to the www version, which looks much cleaner and tends to feel more trustworthy to readers.
+All of the pages on your blog will now be redirected automatically to the version without the www, which looks much cleaner and tends to feel more trustworthy to readers.

 As I recommend in the tutorial video above, my advice is to just set your homepage to be where your blog posts display (for now) as you’re just starting your blog.